 Binge drinking is also defined differently for men and women.
 For men, binge drinking is when they consume more than five drinks in a short period.
 For women, it’s when they consume more than four drinks in a short period.

 It’s important to note that these are rough estimates.
 Binge drinking depends on a person’s weight, height, and how quickly they metabolize alcohol.

 While binge drinking has long been associated with alcoholism, this isn’t always the case.
 Remember, the CDC’s new study found that only 10% of those who binge drink are alcohol dependent.

 What is Alcohol Dependence?

 There’s the twelve-step definition of alcoholism, which proposes that it’s a disease of body, mind, and spirit.
 Then there’s the medical definition.
-This proposes alcohol dependence is a rewiring of the brain which leads to physical withdrawal symptoms and the inability to stop drinking despite negative consequences.
+This suggests that alcohol dependence is a rewiring of the brain, leading to physical withdrawal symptoms and the inability to stop drinking despite adverse consequences.

-For the purpose of this article, I’m going to define alcohol dependence as the CDC does.
+For this article, let’s define alcohol dependence as the CDC does.
 They explain alcoholism as a chronic disease that includes “a strong craving for alcohol, continued use despite repeated, physical, psychological, or interpersonal problems, and the inability to limit drinking.”

 Alcohol addiction is relatively common, and most people are at risk of developing alcohol dependence.
 Since alcohol is such a socially accepted substance, it’s common for people to fall for the social pressure of drinking — particularly teenagers and young adults trying to fit in among their social circles.

 If you or someone you know is struggling with alcohol substance use or always drinks to excess, consider speaking to an addiction specialist.
 At Lighthouse Recovery Institute, our therapists are always available to help you find the best addiction treatment program to find long-term recovery and sobriety.
 A life free of substance abuse is possible, and it starts here.